-As with last year’s faculty conference, the goal is to bring together faculty from a range of disciplines and institutions, who have a variety of viewpoints, to present research and discuss issues related to academic freedom and freedom of expression on campus.
-The conference will also include programming focusing on faculty activism and offering practical guidance for faculty looking to become more active on their campuses.
+The 2018 conference brought together roughly sixty faculty members from a range of disciplines and institutions, with a variety of viewpoints, to present research and discuss issues related to academic freedom and freedom of expression on campus.
+The conference also included programming focusing on faculty activism and offering practical guidance for faculty looking to become more active on their campuses.

-Geoffrey Stone, the Edward H. Levi Distinguished Service Professor of Law at the University of Chicago, will deliver the keynote address at the conference.
-A full list of featured conference presenters is included below: these professors’ outstanding work was selected during our open call for submissions earlier this year.
+Geoffrey Stone, the Edward H. Levi Distinguished Service Professor of Law at the University of Chicago, delivered the keynote address at the conference.

 If you have any questions or would like more information about the conference, please email us at email@example.com.